Skip to main content

 Environment Variables

-CloudBase provides enhanced support for environment variables, helping you use different configurations across development stages (development, testing, production).
-Manage environment variables through .env files, with support for automatic loading of corresponding configurations based on run mode.
+CloudBase provides enhanced support for environment variables to help you use different configurations across development stages (development, testing, production).
+Manage environment variables via .env files, with automatic loading of corresponding configurations based on the runtime mode.

 File Loading Rules